syncfusion-content/uwp-docs/uwp/TreeGrid/Data-Validation.md

 # Data Validation in UWP TreeGrid

-SfTreeGrid allows you to validate the data and display hints in case of validation is not passed.
+UWP TreeGrid allows you to validate the data and display hints in case of validation is not passed.
 In case of invalid data, error icon is displayed at the top right corner of [TreeGridCell](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.TreeGridCell.html).
 When mouse over the error icon, error information will be displayed in tooltip.

 ## Built-in validations